Lucy Maynard Salmon: Career

+Salmon expanded the scope of history by encouraging her colleagues to move beyond the history of great men, places, and events by studying the history of everyday life.
+In 1932, Carl Becker popularized Salmon's ideas by connecting them with those of applied history in an address to the American Historical Association, which has been cited as a foundational text in the field of public history.

-Salmon was a member of the "new social history" of her time.
-She believed that political history had been overemphasized, at the expense of other topics.
-She considered domestic documents, such as family cookbooks, as historical sources as valuable as the Constitution or Bill of Rights.
-Not only did she work with these sources herself, but she encouraged the undergraduate students she taught at Vassar College to consult primary sources themselves and to look at their home communities as historical subjects.
-Rather than only teaching historical facts, she taught her students how to do the work of a historian.
-In order to conduct seminars, despite having been denied permission by the College, she invited students to her rooms twice a week for informal discussions.
+Salmon was a member of the "new social history" of her time, believing that political history had been overemphasized at the expense of other topics.
+Salmon considered domestic documents, such as family cookbooks, as historical sources.
+Not only did Salmon work with these sources herself, but she encouraged the undergraduate students she taught at Vassar College to consult primary sources themselves and to look at their home communities as historical subjects.
+Rather than only teaching historical facts, Salmon taught her students how to do the work of a historian.
+In order to conduct seminars, despite having been denied permission by the College, Salmon invited students to her rooms twice a week for informal discussions.

 In 1912, Salmon received an honorary Doctor of Human Letters from Colgate University, and an honorary Doctor of Letters from the University of Michigan in 1926.
 In February 1926, a group of Vassar College alumnae and friends of Salmon established the Lucy Maynard Salmon Fund, which enabled her to continue her research.
 The Fund continues to endow Vassar faculty research.

 Adelaide Underhill, a Vassar graduate who returned in 1892 as head librarian for the college, worked closely with Salmon to improve the library.
 The two women were "lifelong companions", exchanging frequent letters when apart and sharing a house in Poughkeepsie from 1901 until Salmon's death from a stroke in 1927.